Retro Rocket OS

 PRINT "Response body:"

-This performs a simple GET, prints the numeric status code, then prints the body.
+This performs a simple GET, prints the numeric status code, then streams the body safely.